$\Phi$ index: A standardized scale-independent and field-normalized citation indicator: Conclusions and outlook

 0.5cm

 {\bf Acknowledgements}

-I am grateful to Jerry I. Dadap for stimulating discussions, and to the late Richard Osgood Jr. and Irving Herman for encouragement and hospitality at Columbia University.
-This work uses data, accessed through Columbia University, from the Web of Science and Journal Citation Reports (2020).
+I am grateful to Jerry I. Dadap and Hugues Chat{\'e} for stimulating discussions and encouragement, and to the late Richard Osgood Jr. and Irving Herman for hospitality at Columbia University.
+This work uses data from the Web of Science and the Journal Citation Reports (2020), accessed through Columbia University.
+The $\Phi$ index and related analyses are part of a broader bibliostatistics research program (https://bibliostatistics.org).

 0.5cm

 {\bf Funding}

 This research did not receive any grant from funding agencies in the public, commercial, or not-for-profit sectors.